WGL-2024/WGL_repo_2024/AP-protocol.md

 ### Additional requirements
 - note that the **Network Initialization File** should never contain two **nodes** with the same `id` value
+# Drone Behavior

-# Drone parameters: Packet Drop Rate
+## Packet Drop Rate

-A drone is characterized by a parameter that regulates what to do when a packet is received, that thus influences the simulation.
-This parameter is provided in the Network Initialization File.
+A drone is characterized by a parameter called PDR(Packet Drop Rate), This parameter is provided in the Network Initialization File.

+### Expected behavior
-Packet Drop Rate: The drone drops the received packet with probability equal to the Packet Drop Rate.
+ The drone drops the received packet with probability equal to the Packet Drop Rate.

-The PDR can be up to 100%, and the routing algorithm of every group should find a way to eventually work around this.
+> Note that The PDR can be up to 100%, and the routing algorithm of every group should find a way to eventually work around this.
+## Crashing
+A drone can receive a `DroneCommand::Crash` message (shown in the [Simulation Controller section](https://github.com/WGL-2024/WGL_repo_2024/blob/main/AP-protocol.md#simulation-controller) and defined in `wg_2024::controller::DroneCommand`).

+### Expected behavior
+The drone's thread should return as soon as possible.

+## Interacting with crashed drone
+Drones need to handle the possibility of being requested to send a `Packet` to a crashed drone

+### Expected behavior
+Drones that get forwarded a `Packet` which has a crashed drone as the next hop should behave as if the crashed drone was not in their neighbors (return new Nack of `NackType::ErrorInRouting(<crashed_drone_id>)`)

+Drones are expected to remove from their `packet_send` Vector the `Sender` for the crashed drone as soon as possible

+> Note that this means that the Client/Server routing protocols will need to handle the unexpected `ErrorInRouting` Nacks

 # Messages and fragments